Xilinx/inference-server/docs/docker.rst

 You can use the AMD Inference Server with Docker to deploy the server.
 For more powerful and easier to use deployments, consider using :ref:`KServe <kserve:KServe>`.

-Build the production Docker image
+Build the deployment Docker image
 ---------------------------------

-The production container is optimized for size and only contains the runtime dependencies of the server to allow for quicker deployments.
+The deployment image is optimized for size and only contains the runtime dependencies of the server to allow for quicker deployments.
 It automatically starts the server executable as the image starts as opposed to opening a Bash shell though that can be overridden.
-To build the production container:
+To build the deployment image:

 .. code-block:: console